jeremyfelt/webconference-2014/talk.md

 Development is local and individual.
 You can break it at will.

-There are extra debug tools, build tools, and deploy tools.
+There may be extra debug tools, build tools, and deploy tools in your development environment.
 Everything you are working with is usually at the bleeding edge of your project rather than in a long term stable state.

 Production is central and shared.
 It is clean and if you break it, you buy it.

 A development environment allows everyone to do whatever they want in the common goal of maintaining a stable and happy production environment.

-A production environment continues producing.
+A production environment always continues to produce.

-I'm purposely leaving out staging at this point, as it introduces additional complexities.
-I personally think that content can be staged in production in most cases.
-That said, if you need a staging area for QA, that should exist as part of the workflow and likely be as close to production as possible.
+As a side note, I'm purposely leaving out staging at this point.
+Staging environments introduce additional complexities that are often very specific to an established workflow.
+I personally think that content can be staged in most production areas.
+That said, if you do need a staging area for QA, that should exist as part of the workflow and likely be as close to production as possible.

 ## Who are you?

 Ok.
-Now that we’ve laid some of the ground rules, let’s back up again.
+Now that we’ve laid some of the ground rules and definitions, let’s back up one more time.

 Who in the room would describe themselves as a developer?